 Design Invoice CSV Columns Around the Job the File Has to Do

-There is no universal invoice csv format that fits every workflow.
+There is no universal invoice CSV format that fits every workflow.
 The right structure depends on whether the file is headed into an import process, a reconciliation workflow, or a reporting dataset.
-A CSV built for month-end analysis will not always work as an invoice import csv template, and a rigid import template may include fields that analysts do not need.
+A CSV built for month-end analysis will not always work as an invoice import CSV template, and a rigid import template may include fields that analysts do not need.

 For most invoice-level exports, start with a practical column set: